MasterSuyash1/MasterSuyash1/README.md

 ### Hi there 👋

-I'm Suyash Srivastav, a second-year student at IIT Madras studying Data Science and Applications.
+I'm Suyash Srivastav, a third-year student at IIT Madras studying Data Science and Applications.
 Here's a glimpse into my coding journey:

 🚀 **Current Focus:** Enhancing my skills in Python, Vue.js, and exploring the realms of Machine Learning.